MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-faq.md

 To fix errors resulting from changes to `initialObjects` when testing locally in your browser, remove the hashed container ID from your URL and reload the page.
 If you're testing in a Teams meeting, start a new meeting and try again.

-If you plan to update your app with new `SharedObject`, `DataObject`, or `LiveDataObject` instances, you should consider how you deploy new schema changes to production.
-While the actual risk is relatively low and short lasting, there may be active sessions at the time you roll out the change.
-Existing users in the session shouldn't be impacted, but users joining that session after you deployed a breaking change may have issues connecting to the session.
-To mitigate this, you may consider some of the following solutions:
+If you plan to update your app with new `SharedObject`, `DataObject`, or `LiveDataObject` instances, you must consider how you deploy new schema changes to production.
+While the actual risk is relatively low and short lasting, there might be active sessions at the time you roll out the change.
+Existing users in the session must not be impacted, but users joining that session after you deployed a breaking change may have issues connecting to the session.
+To mitigate this, you might consider some of the following solutions:

 * Use our experimental [Live Share Turbo](https://aka.ms/liveshareturbo) or [Live Share for React](https://aka.ms/livesharereact) packages.
 * Deploy schema changes for your web application outside of normal business hours.